PA & NJ WORKPLACE ACCIDENT LAWYERS

 Besides worker’s compensation and the exceptional actions described above, injured workers who find themselves disabled and/or unable to work may also seek additional remedies from government programs such as Social Security disability insurance (SSDI or SSI).

-The workplace accidents lawyers at Green, Schafle & Gibbs understand what a major calamity an injury at work can be.
+The workplace accidents lawyers at Green & Schafle understand what a major calamity an injury at work can be.
 There are your medical treatment costs to consider, loss of employment, pain and suffering...
 We want to help.
 You can count on us to use our skills and experience to advocate for you and seek maximum recovery of your damages.

-If you or anyone you know has been the victim of a workplace accident, please contact our attorneys immediately for a free consultation toll-free at 1-855-462-3330 or via email by clicking here.
+If you or anyone you know has been the victim of a workplace accident, please contact our attorneys immediately for a free consultation toll-free at 1-855-462-3330 or by using our online contact form.